oracle-livelabs/multicloud/helidon-virtual-thread/intro/intro.md

 ### Objectives

 * Explore OCI Code Editor
-* Build and run the Blocking application
+* Build and run the Helidon 4(Virtual thread) application
-* Build and run the Reactive application
+* Build and run the Helidon 3 (Reactive) application
-* Analyse the simplicity of the Blocking application
+* Analyse the simplicity of the Helidon 4 application
-* Compare stack trace for Blocking and Reactive application
+* Compare stack trace for Helidon 4 and Helidon 3 application
 * Generate a Helidon MP application
 * Migrate the Helidon 3 application to Helidon 4